Pagination

 Pagination with HTMX and Django Tables

-To assist with rendering this partial HTML template, we use django-tables2 to paginate, sort, and format tabular data.
+To assist with rendering these partial HTML responses, we use django-tables2 to paginate, sort, and format tabular data.

 An Example

-Here is an example of what this solution looks like.
-We will go over its components in the sections below.
-Please make sure to also review the comments within the code.
+Here is an example of what this solution looks like in practice.
+We’ll go over its components in the sections below.
+Please also review the inline comments in the code examples.

 Table Definition

-The template and default styling are already taken care of by BaseHtmxTable.Meta,
+The template and default styling are provided by BaseHtmxTable.Meta, so most

-so most use cases just need to specify the columns when starting from BaseHtmxTable.
+use cases only need to define columns when starting from BaseHtmxTable.

 from django.utils.translation import gettext_lazy